kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/hpc/usage.md

 There are different job schedulers around, the most commonly found is [Slurm](https://www.schedmd.com/).
 The _workload manager_ itself is [open source](https://github.com/SchedMD/slurm), the company SchedMD® _distributes and maintains the canonical version of Slurm as well as providing Slurm support, development, training, installation, and configuration_[^2].

-## Slurm - as a job scheduler

 @@important
-HAVE A CLUSTER ON ONE OF THE WORKSTATIONS OR DOCKER-COMPOSE

-Describe the setup
+Description of test setup and getting access is not in the notes and done live.
 @@

+## Slurm - as a job scheduler

 The inner workings of the Slurm can be found in the [documentation](https://slurm.schedmd.com/), we discuss some of the most important commands[^3]